Business name: Zukul

 For every Zukul member who refers 3 down lines, you will get the option to boost your marketing by letting the Zukul team do it for you.

-However this isn’t free though, as you need to pay $49.95 for the outsource fee.
+However this isn’t free though, as you need to pay $49.95 for the outsourcing fee.

 I have very little faith in this “outsourcing” service Jeremy provides because another internet guru I know called Patric Chan provided this very service back then in his program CB Passive Income and it didn’t go well at all.